asselapathirana/k3s_setup/README.md

 ## Notes
 - Always `export KUBECONFIG=k3s.yaml` before running the cluster scripts.
 - `node-token` is fetched automatically by `setupk3s.bash`; you normally do not need to edit it.
+But keep this securely - if someone has it, they can control your cluster!